 I agree with with what Jamie just said, I think, you know, I would probably even take the risk of being even more aggressive in the sense that gaming, I think, becomes the number one sport in the world.
 I think it’s going to far exceed viewership and participation.
 Then some of the most popular sports in the world that we see today.
 It’s just way too accessible.
 It’s way too affordable.
 It’s way too portable.
 And frankly, it’s way too social.

-we as human beings love connection.
+We as human beings love connection.
 And we we love just just having people that bring us elements that we’re not used to so I completely get it.
 And as a farmer, I am so thankful that we have brilliant people like Ginni and Jared that are able to help us reach a whole plethora of people that wouldn’t normally be who would be able

-Well, Jenny, Jaron, thank you so much for joining us today.
+to target.
+Well, Jenny, Jared, thank you so much for joining us today.
 Taking little time out of your day that to record this podcast.
-Also, thank you so much for what you’re doing and bringing to the table to help us as dairy farmers build trust in what we do, whether it’s sustainability, our nutritious quality product, or the fun things that go on every day on the farm and what that brings to people, but also just the demand, which is the whole point of checkoff is to build demand and trust in our products so that we continue to have markets to go with it.
-So if we can keep doing what we love, these gamers gamers are going to game so we might as well make the most of it.
+Also, thank you so much for what you’re doing and bringing the table to help us as dairy farmers build trust in what we do, whether it’s sustainability, our nutritious quality product, or the fun things that go on every day on the farm and what that brings to people, but also just the demand, which is the whole point of checkoff is to build demand and trust in our products so that we continue to have markets to go with it.
+So we can keep doing what we love.
+These gamers gamers are going to game so we might as well make the most of it.
 And if that’s the best place to get the attention of this next generation consumer then then by all means that we should be there and be there in full force.
 And I’m glad we’ve got some of the best minds on it.
-And it’s been interesting to hear how dairy has kind of made untraditional moves to reach people and untraditional places but that’s what we’ve got to do to survive.
+And it’s been interesting to hear how dairy has kind of made untraditional moves to reach people and untraditional places, but that’s what we’ve got to do to survive.
 And I think that’s incredible.
-So for Lindsey rucks, thank you so much for co hosting.
-I’m Alex Peterson and this is your dairy checkoff podcast.
+So for Lindsey rucks, thank you so much for CO hosting.
+I’m Alex Peterson and this is your Dairy Checkoff podcast.
 Thanks for joining us today.
-If you want to hear more about various issues affecting the dairy industry, go ahead and subscribe to this podcast and on any of your favorite podcast channels, Stitcher, Spotify, iTunes, and you can also check out more at our website, dairy checkoff. podcast.com for future episodes.
-Until next time, as the great Will Gilmer says have a dairy Good day.
+If you want to hear more about various issues affecting the dairy industry, go ahead and subscribe to this podcast and on any of your favorite podcast channels, Stitcher, Spotify, iTunes, and you can also check out more at our website, Dairy Checkoff. podcast.com for future episodes.
+Until next time, as the great will Gilmer says have a dairy Good day